 - Suitable for medium and large print runs

 The pad printed products we can see all around us.
-Applicability of pad printing, caused by the fact that it has become widely accepted in all spheres of human activity.
 Thanks to the pad printing it is possible to print on medical devices, car parts, keyboard and computer monitor, TV, toys and many other items, to which it was not possible to print the desired label using other techniques.
 Using this technique, your custom product printing and decorating services will be at top of the game.

-Constantly working to justify your trust, through their commitment and thanks to pad printing equipment, our J Printing Center in Chicago IL is here to meet your needs in terms of pad printings on all curved surfaces of your choice.
-If you want printing on vehicles, printing on cups, printing on bottles, personalized mugs, custom mugs, personalized cups for wedding, custom pens, custom lighters, custom office supplies, just place a request and we’ll get it back to you as soon as possible.
+Constantly working to justify your trust, through their commitment and thanks to pad printing equipment, our J Print Center in Chicago IL is here to meet your needs in terms of pad printings on all curved surfaces of your choice.
+If you want to print on vehicles, to print on cups, bottles, mugs, or to make personalized cups for a wedding, custom pens, custom lighters, custom office supplies, just place a request and we’ll get it back to you as soon as possible.